 Requests for an unpaid leave not covered by the Family and Medical Leave Act of 1993 are not subject to automatic approval by the College.
 The individual circumstances of the employee (years of service, past record of absences, job responsibilities, etc.) plus the needs of the office/department must be carefully considered.
 Such approvals are necessary since replacement personnel may be necessary.

 Leaves beyond 20 work days are considered to be exceptional and will normally not be approved.
-Approved leaves will carry no salary but certain benefits may be available for those with a minimum of three years of service to the college.
+Approved leaves will carry no salary but certain benefits may be available in certain circumstances.
 For more information, contact the Human Resources Office.

 If an employee is denied a leave of absence (and elects to leave anyway) or the time of the approved leave elapses without returning to work on the same basis as before the leave was granted, the employee shall be considered to have vacated his/her job with the College.
 Replacement personnel will then be hired to fill the vacancy.
 Should the individual desire re-employment with the College at a future date, the College will give consideration on the basis of his/her qualifications for any openings that might exist.

-The Employee Assistance Center (EAC) provides Hope College employees with an Employee Assistance Program (EAP).
+Ulliance Life Advisor EAP provides Hope College employees with an Employee Assistance Program (EAP).
 This benefit is designed to offer CONFIDENTIAL assistance to you, your immediate family members, and significant others whose personal problems are affecting your quality of life and/or job performance.
-The program provides up to 6 visits with a counselor at no cost to the employee.
-Details can be found at: https://hope.edu/admin/hr/benefits/eac.html.
+The program provides visits with a counselor at no cost to the employee.
+Details can be found on the employee benefits page.

 Faculty, staff and their dependent (IRS definition) family members can use the Dow Center and DeWitt Tennis Center, provided that the area desired is not scheduled with a Kinesiology class or a sport activity.
 DeVos Fieldhouse is for employees only and limited to the weight room.
 There is no charge to the employee for Dow Center or DeVos Fieldhouse usage.
 DeWitt Tennis Center does require some costs.
 Each family member must show his/her faculty/staff ID card or Dow card to gain admittance.
 Employees must follow the guidelines and policies of each facility.
 Information can be found on the Dow Center website at https://hope.edu/resources/dow.
 The DeWitt Tennis Center club hours and general information (including rates) can be found on their website, http://hopecollege.gotennissource.com.
 Information on DeVos Fieldhouse hours can be found at http://hope.edu/resources/devos/.